Blogs & Websites

 How to Lazy Load Images With 4 Easy Ways

-Why are lazy load images so good for your website, and what is the most efficient way to do so?
-Lazy load images not in the viewport can improve the performance and user experience.
+The lazy loaded images will not come in the viewport, which can improve the performance and user experience.
 This is a detailed guide to the lazy loading of images.

 Images are essential to all websites and applications today.
 Whether it's a marketing banner, a product image, or a logo, you can't imagine a website without images.
-Unfortunately, the image's large size is the number one cause of slow page loading times.

-What is Lazy Load Images Means?
+What Does Lazy Load Images Mean?

 Since browser environments and implementation details can vary across browsers and devices, it is best to use a tried and tested library for lazy loading.
 Here is a list of popular libraries and platform-specific plugins that will allow you to implement lazy loading with minimal effort